 GDPR became effective on May 25, 2018 and applies in European Economic Areas ("EEA") which includes the EU members and the countries of Iceland, Liechtenstein and Norway.

-Personal Information SUNY Collects
+Personal Information SUNY Empire Collects

-In addition to this, SUNY ESC may process some information about an individual that is classed as "sensitive" or "special category" personal data, which requires additional protections.
+In addition to this, SUNY Empire may process some information about an individual that is classed as "sensitive" or "special category" personal data, which requires additional protections.
 This includes information concerning ethnicity, sexual orientation, religious beliefs or health/disability that we use for planning and monitoring purposes, or in order to provide care, help, or suitable adjustments.
 For certain courses of study, other sensitive information may be processed, such as information about past criminal convictions, working with children or vulnerable adults, and your fitness to practice in certain regulated professions.